Eyes of a Stranger (1981 film)

 Eyes of a Stranger is a 1981 American slasher film directed by Ken Wiederhorn, and starring Lauren Tewes and Jennifer Jason Leigh.
-Its plot follows a newscaster in Miami who suspects that her neighbor may be a local rapist and serial killer.
+The plot concerns a newscaster in Miami who suspects that her neighbor may be a local rapist and serial killer.
 It features makeup effects by Tom Savini.

 Plot

 Jane, a newscaster in Miami, reports on the latest victim of a serial killer and rapist.
 She lives with and cares for her teenage sister, Tracy, who is blind and deaf-mute owing to a conversion disorder she suffered after being kidnapped and raped as a young girl, something Jane remains tormented by due to her leaving Tracy alone shortly before it occurred.
 In her newscast, she frequently goes off-script to make impassioned pleas for the killer to be caught, and for other women in the city to exercise caution.
 That night, Debbie, a waitress at a local bar, receives threatening phone calls at her home.
 She reports the calls to the police, who agree to send an investigator over the following morning.
 Her boyfriend, Jeff, arrives, startling her.
 Shortly afterwards, the killer, a man named Stanley Herbert, sneaks inside and decapitates Jeff before raping and strangling Debbie to death.

 While parking in the garage of her apartment complex, Jane observes Stanley returning in his own car and disposing of a blood-stained shirt and belt.
 Later that night, Jane consults the building management, claiming she accidentally hit Stanley's car and compelling them to give her his name; she learns he lives in the apartment tower directly across from her own.
 Suspecting Stanley of being the killer, Jane confides in her attorney boyfriend, David, about what she saw; however, David informs her the evidence is merely circumstantial.
 Later that night, Annette, a local secretary, receives threatening calls from Stanley while alone in her office building.
 She calls one of her friends in a panic to warn her before leaving the office, but is then murdered by Stanley, who had been waiting for her inside her car.
 Stanley disposes of Annette's body in a gravel pit, but is noticed by a couple parked in a nearby car; he kills both of them before leaving.

 After Stanley has returned home, Jane observes the wheels of his car are covered in mud.
 The next morning, when Jane learns of the three corpses found in the gravel pit, she rushes to the garage again and discovers Stanley's car has been washed.
 Jane subsequently interviews the friend Annette had called shortly before her death as part of a special news report she is doing about the killings; she tells Jane that Annette had mentioned hearing strange music playing in the background of the harassing calls she had received.